apurvaumredkar/4-bit-Calculator-using-NGSPICE/README.md

-A 4-bit Calculator with 8-bit output based on PTM High Performance 16nm Metal Gate CMOS; made in NGSPICE\
+A 4-bit CMOS Calculator with 8-bit output based on PTM High Performance 16nm Metal Gate CMOS; made in NGSPICE\
 4-page research paper was made for this mini-project; included in the repository.\
 **Instructions to use**\
 Set the input bits A and B in the .cir file.\